Packaging 101 Blog

 Front and centre of this display are two wholly underrated parts of the home-shopping experience.
 The delivery; and the packaging.
 In this unboxing blog from Holy Snails, we see the whole thing played out.
 We have the unboxing experience, with a review, major gripes about the late delivery, and the authors views of the style of packaging.

-Apart from being a typical unboxing experience review, it is clear that a great delivery experience (and the quality of the box packaging involved) hugely influences whether or not the customer will suffer from ‘cognitive dissonance’.
-That is that feeling that you’ve been let down, or ‘sold a pup’.
+Apart from being a typical unboxing experience review, it is clear that a great delivery experience (and the quality of the box packaging involved) hugely influences whether or not the customer will suffer from that feeling of being let down, or ‘sold a pup’.
 That feeling often kills the act of repeat purchase, losing you a valuable and important customer.

 Don’t miss opportunities to impress